hanlyu24/M7005-Project-MSDA-HKU/README.md

 Research Topic: The associations of socioeconomic status and depression symptoms in old adults in China

-The running of the code consists of two parts.
+The running of the code consists of three parts.
+Part 1 is for data description, which includes descriptions of variables such as depression, health, work, marriage, education, religion, gender, and town.
+The code could be used to draw pie charts, histograms, and other graphs to describe our findings.

-Part 1 is data processing, which involves importing the dataset "2018全国家庭追踪调查" (China's National Household Tracking Survey in 2018) and eventually generating the file ‘Combined Data’ containing the independent and dependent variables.
+Part 2 is for data processing, which involves importing the dataset "2018全国家庭追踪调查" (China's National Household Tracking Survey in 2018) and eventually generating the file ‘Combined Data’ containing the independent and dependent variables.

-Part 2 is regression analysis, which requires importing the file "Combined Data", and examining the associations of socioeconomic status and depression symptoms in old adults in China.
+Part 3 is for regression analysis, which requires importing the file "Combined Data", and examining the associations of socioeconomic status and depression symptoms in old adults in China.